In this article:

 factor

 One of 10 categories of cyber-risk and protection that SecurityScorecard uses to assess and score an organization’s security resilience.
 Every issue type that appears on a Scorecard is grouped within one of these factor categories.
-Each factor has a numerical weight that reflects the severity or risk that the factor contributes to the overall cybersecurity posture.
-A Scorecard’s overall score is calculated as the weighted average of the factor scores.
+Each factor has a numerical score that reflects the severity or risk that the factor contributes to the overall cybersecurity posture.

 See factor definitions: